turchan/VirtualUniversity/README.md

 # General Information:

-Software for realization the process of working Universities (Presently only process of studying).
+Software for realization the process of working Universities with the implementation of Jwt Role base Authorization with Spring Security.